Glossary

 Videos that lack natural pauses or contain a lot of important visual information can be tricky to describe without interrupting the original audio.
 In these cases, extended audio description are more appropriate.

-Unlike standard audio description, extended audio description is not constrained to the natural pauses of a video, but rather introduces a pause the original source content to make room for description as needed.
+Unlike standard audio description, extended audio description is not constrained to the natural pauses of a video, but rather introduces a pause in the original source content to make room for description as needed.

 Cuepoint